Taming System Complexity: Demystifying Software Engineering Agents in Diagnosing Linux Kernel Faults: : An Enhancing Framework

-\textbf{Effectiveness.} \method exhibits strong performance in enhancing the \fl capabilities of agents, as evidenced by substantial improvement across all evaluation metrics.
-For example, when applied to \sweagent, Recall@10 increases from 0.584 to 0.768, an absolute gain of 18.4 percentage points.
-Moreover, Recall@1 improves by 10.8 percentage points (from 0.416 to 0.524).
-The improvement indicates the effectiveness of the candidate expansion strategies of \method, which successfully recover the buggy files missed by existing agents.
+\parabf{Effectiveness.} \method exhibits strong performance in enhancing the \fl capabilities of agents, as evidenced by substantial improvement across all evaluation metrics.
+For example, when applied to \sweagent with GPT-4o, Recall@10 increases from 0.584 to 0.768, an absolute gain of 18.4\%.
+Moreover, Recall@1 improves by 10.8\% (from 0.416 to 0.524).
+The improvement indicates the effectiveness of the expansion strategies of \method, which successfully recover the buggy files missed by existing agents.

-\textbf{Generalizability.} Beyond improving individual methods, \method consistently boosts performance across all SOTA agents.
-Notably, \autocoderover and \agentless, both of which initially exhibited lower performance in Recall@5 and Recall@10, achieve results comparable to \sweagent after incorporating \method.
-For instance, despite the large initial gaps in Recall@10 across methods, the integration of \method consistently elevates their scores to surpass 0.7.
-These improvements underscore the generalizability of \method and its applicability across agent-based approaches with varying baseline capabilities.
+\parabf{Generalizability.} \method consistently enhances performance across all agents and remains effective with different LLMs.
+Notably, agents with relatively weaker baselines, such as \autocoderover and \agentless, achieve performance comparable to \sweagent once integrated with \method.
+Furthermore, \method yields consistent gains across models of different sizes, including Qwen3-32B.
+Additional results for other model sizes are provided in Appendix~\ref{app:generalization_study}.
+These results highlight the strong generalizability of \method across agent-based approaches with diverse baseline strengths and LLM capacities.

-\textbf{Ablation study.} We perform an ablation study to investigate the contribution of each component in \method.
+\parabf{Ablation study.} We perform an ablation study to investigate the contribution of each component in \method.
 In particular, we find all the expansion strategies, i.e., directory-aware expansion and potential causes expansion (with either direct or mail-augmented hypothesis) can improve the FL effectiveness of agents.
 Detailed results can be found in Appendix~\ref{app:ablation_study}.

-\textbf{Cost-efficiency.} While \method delivers strong performance, it incurs only a modest additional cost.
+\parabf{Cost-efficiency.} Table~\ref{tab:cost} presents the cost of applying \method on \bench with GPT-4o.
+As shown, while \method achieves strong performance, it incurs only a modest additional cost.
 On average, the total number of tokens used per task by \method ranges from 11.8k to 15.3k, resulting in an estimated cost of approximately \$0.04.
 This is roughly one-tenth of the cost incurred by agent-based baselines.
 The primary cost of \method stems from its use of email content.
 These results suggest that \method can substantially enhance \fl for the large-scale system Linux kernel at a affordable cost.

 In summary, by enhancing the capabilities of existing agents, \method facilitates more accurate \fl with minimal costs.
 Our findings underscore the potential of \method to significantly support software maintenance tasks in Linux kernel.